 Giving new meaning to the phrase, "Ho, Ho, Ho'!"

-All right you guys, I tried - I swear I really did...I don't know if it was some sort of Christmas curse or whether it's because my general lack of enthusiasm for all things Christmas rivals my equally sourpuss sentiment towards birthdays (or perhaps simply because I detest the color red?
-Tough to say) but no matter the reason - the fact is that I had no luck at all getting the Christmas self-portraits I'd so vividly imagined.
+All right you guys, I tried - I swear I really did...I don't know if it was some sort of Christmas curse?
+Or whether it's because my general lack of enthusiasm for all things Christmas rivals my equally sourpuss sentiment towards birthdays (or perhaps simply because I detest the color red?
+Tough to say) but no matter the reason - the fact is that I had no luck at all getting the Christmas self-portraits that I'd so vividly imagined.
 And sadly the ones that I did wind up with - were definitely nothing to write home about...

 However!
-It is Christmas Day, and rather than show up here completely empty-handed, or hide under the covers until New Year's - I come to you today, bearing the pics. of the litter (relatively speaking) because they're literally all I have to offer...
+It is Christmas Day, and rather than show up here completely empty-handed, or hide under the covers until New Year's - I come to you today, bearing the pics. of the litter (relatively speaking) because they're literally all that I have to offer...